vaibkumr/PIC-16B-TA-W23/Week3/Tuesday/README.md

 Play with SQL: https://www.mycompiler.io/new/sql

 # What are relational databases?
-- Imagine a database of multiple tables
+- Imagine a database of multiple tabless
 - Each table with multiple rows and columns
 - Each column has a fixed data type
 - Tables can be related to one another through the use of keys